Automorphism group schemes of special simple Jordan pairs of types I and IV: Abstract

 \section{Abstract}

 In this work, the automorphism group schemes of finite-dimensional simple Jordan pairs of types I and IV, and of some Jordan triple systems related to them, are determined.
-(In some of the cases this is already known, but a new proof is provided here.)
 We assume $\chr\FF \neq 2$ for the base field $\FF$.